The Clear Edge

 • “Payment didn’t go through”

-93% of questions were informational.
-Same answers every time.
-No personalization needed.
-Pure information delivery that consumed 10 hours weekly.
+3% of questions were informational, with the same answers every time and no personalization needed—pure information delivery that consumed 10 hours weekly.

-Week 2 Output: Complete process maps for onboarding, Q&A, progress tracking, and payment management.
-158 steps documented across four workflows.
+By the end of Week 2, she had complete process maps for onboarding, Q&A, progress tracking, and payment management, with 158 steps documented across four workflows.

 Week 3-4: Automation Stack Build